 Behind the scenes

 Mario Goetze didn't get selected for this year's World Cup so he didn't make our cut either but this shot of his goal from 2014 helped me figure out things.
-First of all it helped me brief our fab team of Rotoboiz - Jack and Harris - for the shots they were about to rotoscope (more than 40 altogether by the end of it).
-It was also a clear example that we couldn't always use footage looping like a GIF and if we ever wanted to create this waterfall effect (like the blue test) they would have to rotoscope a considerable amount of extra frames on each side of the main action.
-Then it also allowed me to explore different camera moves and to experiment with depth by offsetting layers on Z axis.
+First, it helped me brief our fab team of Rotoboiz - Jack and Harris - who rotoscoped more than 40 shots by the end.
+It was also a clear example that we couldn't always loop footage like a GIF.
+For that waterfall effect (like the blue test), they'd need to rotoscope extra frames on each side of the main action.
+It also let me explore different camera moves and experiment with depth by offsetting layers on the Z axis.

 We wanted to pay tribute to the tournament's rich history, football and the amazing energy around it, despite the horrible revelations surrounding this year's host country.
 The sequence goes live on Sunday, 20th of November, ahead of the opening game Qatar vs. Ecuador and will be played before every other game broadcasted by BBC, with an anticipated reach of 44 million views.